BenjiTrapp/benjitrapp.github.io/_attacks/2024-08-01-anti-debugging.md

 ```
 `
-The two brothers in crime are using `GetLocalTime()` and `QueryPerformanceFrequency()`.
+The second brother in crime is using `GetLocalTime()` and `QueryPerformanceFrequency()`.
 Additional we can also calculate a prime number here to spend some time and circumvent a monkey patching of the sleep function.
-This can additionally help to evade EDR/XDR analysis in sandboxes:
+This can additionally help to evade EDR/XDR analysis done via sandboxing:

 ```cpp
 BOOL isDebuggerPresentLocalTime(){